kevinweber/lazy-load-for-videos/readme.txt

 * Set the default margin-bottom for iframes/embeds to "0".

 = 2.2.2.1 =
 * Now you can add a custom start time to each video URL.
 Use it like this: ...url.../watch?v=VIDEO_ID&t=XhYmZs or .../watch?v=VIDEO_ID&t=Z (replace X/Y/Z with hours/minutes/seconds).
-Pull request from @R33D3M33R on Github (https://github.com/kevinweber/lazy-load-for-videos/pull/8).
+Thanks to @R33D3M33R's [PR](https://github.com/kevinweber/lazy-load-for-videos/pull/8).
 * Removed "http" from URLs for https compatibility.

 = 2.2.1.2 =